La MaMa Experimental Theatre Club: 321 E. 9th Street: Café La MaMa

+La MaMa's first home, the basement at 321 East Ninth Street, was renovated over a period of nine months.
+During this time, the neighbors became concerned about the different men visiting at various times to work on the space.
+Moreover, as an African-American woman, Stewart was not welcomed into the neighborhood.
+Some accused her of running a bordello.
 The health department was contacted, but the inspector who arrived happened to be an old vaudevillian.
 He advised Stewart that getting a license to open a coffeehouse was much easier than getting a license to open a theatre.
 Following this advice, La MaMa became Café La MaMa.
-Coffee and cake were served, admission was free, and any compensation that the actors received came from "passing the hat".
+Coffee and cake were served, admission was free, and actors received some minor compensation from "passing the hat".
 Stewart's fashion designs and seamstress jobs subsidized the theatre during its first decade of operation.

-The first space was twenty by thirty feet with earthy red walls.
+The first space was twenty by thirty feet with red walls.
 The café sat twenty-five people and the dirt floor was planked with orange crates.
 There was one set piece: a bed.
 Stewart's initial intention of using the space as a boutique during the daytime quickly disappeared.
 As Stewart said, "Once our theatre got started, I didn't have the discipline to sew.
 I was too busy doing other things – not writing or directing – but just doing theatre."
-The plays ran for one week, from Wednesday-Saturday, and major theatre critics did not come.
+The plays ran for one week, from Wednesday-Saturday.

 Even operating as a "café," Café La MaMa was forced to close and reopen ten times during its first year.
 Although the neighbors' fears concerning Stewart's supposed brothel had been quelled, fire inspectors often found violations at the theatre, which created serious legal problems.
-Stewart herself was arrested twice, and several other times under another alias.
+Stewart herself was arrested several times, sometimes under an alias.
 Issues with fire-code violations at Café La MaMa's first basement location led Stewart to search for a new space.
 In 1963, the Café was closed by the Buildings Department due to a zoning violation.